SuperAviation001/android_device_nothing_tetris/README.md

 ```
 ## After this: execute these commands, make sure device is connected via ADB and booted into the system (if you wish to make your own vendor tree):
+Instead of this, you could clone the vendor tree I am providing into vendor/nothing/tetris
 ```
 ./extract-files.sh
 ./setup-makefiles.sh